thammarith/Thammarith/README.md

 A developer who writes code and has existential crisis, often concurrently.

-I'm a full-stack developer currently working at Agoda.
+I'm a senior software engineer currently working at Agoda.

 <!--